Stochastic differential equation approach to understanding the population control bias in full configuration interaction quantum Monte Carlo: Conclusion

 \section{Conclusion}

 In this work we have analysed the FCIQMC algorithm using tools of stochastic calculus.
 This enabled us to derive bounds for the various estimators and find explicit solutions for the correlation functions in the time series of the walker number and the shift.
-The scalar model explains in particular why the population control bias does not depend on the values of the damping and forcing parameters of walker control.
-This independence was already seen previously \cite{Yang2020}.
+The scalar model explains in particular why the population control bias is independent of many parameters of the simulation.
+For the damping and forcing parameters of walker control this independence was already seen previously in numerical data \cite{Yang2020}.
+Further empirical data demonstrating also the independence from the time step size and delayed update parameters is presented in Appendix \ref{sec:params}.

+Our derivations of Sec.~\ref{sec:exactpcb} further showed that the shift estimator is an upper bound for the exact energy and other estimators, like the projected energy.
+This was derived for sign--problem free Hamiltonians and should also be true above the annihilation plateau for general Hamiltonians.
+It further provides a justification for the heuristic rule that the shift and projected energy estimators should agree when the population control bias has successfully been controlled.

-We were also able to derive exact expressions for the population control bias for a the very simple Hamiltonian of a single particle in the Hubbard chain.
+We were also able to derive exact expressions for the population control bias for the very simple Hamiltonian of a single particle in the Hubbard chain.
 While the norm projected energy is an unbiased estimator in this case, the population control bias for the shift asymptotically scales with the inverse walker number $N_\mathrm{w}^{-1}$.
 While the $N_\mathrm{w}^{-1}$ scaling is consistent with previous works that have argued for this to be a universal feature of projection Monte Carlo methods \cite{Hetherington1984,Umrigar1993,Cerf1995,Lim2015}, it is remarkable that we found non-universal scaling with slower power laws for Mott insulating states with particle numbers larger than about 20 in the Bose Hubbard model.
 We have verified numerically that the covariance of shift and walker number (and thus the difference between the shift and projected norm estimator) scale with $N_\mathrm{w}^{-1}$, which indicates that the non-universal, slow power law scaling affects both of the energy estimators equally and may have a separate origin from the shift-walker number correlations.
 Our results were obtained with the original integer-walker sampling procedure of Ref.~\cite{Booth2009} and it remains an open question whether other sampling procedures like semistochastic and non-integer FCIQMC \cite{Petruzielo2012,Blunt2015} or fast randomized iteration algorithms \cite{Lim2015,Greene2019,Greene2020} would exhibit the same non-universal behavior.